mtschill/xlmt-protest-predictor/README.md

 - If no cached file exists, it will process the raw data files and create one
 - Updates to raw data files will require manual deletion of the parquet file to regenerate
 ```

-The user should also create a requirements.txt file in the project root to list all dependencies.
-Let me know if you'd like me to provide that as well.

-Made changes.